ICA-EGAD/RiC-O/docs/migrating-data-from-RIC-O-v0.2-to-v1.0.md

 ![images/rico_LeadershipRelation.png](images/leadershipRelation_in_RDF.png)

-The rico:LeadershipRelation itself is now defined as follows in RiC-O 1.0 (see the ontology to get the full specification):
+The `rico:LeadershipRelation` itself is now defined as follows in RiC-O 1.0 (see the ontology file or HTML page to get the full specification):

 ![images/rico_LeadershipRelation.png](images/rico_LeadershipRelation.png)